IBM-EPBL/IBM-Project-37778-1660324642/Sprints - Project Development Phase/Sprint 1/README.md

 # Sprint 1
 <pre>
-  Sprint 1 focuses on allowing users to get local data from beacons on their devices.
+  Sprint 1 focuses on allowing users to get data from beacons on their devices.
 </pre>